 Each layer type is displayed differently in the Layers sidebar to help you quickly and easily distinguish between them.

 You can think of layers as stacked transparent plastic sheets.
 If you add a completely empty layer (an empty sheet) and draw on it, the parts you draw over will no longer be transparent, but the parts you don’t touch will stay transparent.
-You can also add images or photos as new layers — if an image is smaller than the canvas, around the image, you’ll be able to see the layers below (if there are any).
+You can also add images or photos as new layers — if an image is smaller than the canvas around the image, you’ll be able to see the layers below (if there are any).

-You use layers for a wide variety of different tasks in image editing, but a few of the more popular ones are adding text and shapes, copying parts of one image to another, and creating posters or collages.
+You can use layers for a wide variety of different tasks in image editing, but a few of the more popular ones are adding text and shapes, copying parts of one image to another, and creating posters or collages.